 Forever Homes Wanted!

 We are seeking permanent adoptive homes.
 The horses may not be sold, given away or used for breeding.
-In the event that the placement does not work out for any reason, the adopted horse must be returned to Horse Protection, or placed in an approved home that has submitted and an approved adoption application and completed and adoption agreement.
+In the event that the placement does not work out for any reason, the adopted horse must be returned to Horse Protection.

 All unstarted, untrained, green horses require an experienced horse person with a background of training horses who has a training plan for the horse’s education.
 Horse Protection reserves the right to approve or deny a potential adoptive home at Horse Protection’s sole discretion.